On a good day in January, the Cuyahoga River is a haven for waterfowl and gulls searching for open water.

 Join us to meet UK celebrity birder, David Lindo, author of "How to Be an Urban Birder" who helps us to see our urban environments as a bird would: The buildings are cliffs and any green areas are an oasis for nesting, resting and feeding.
 Plan to attend this special community event for urban residents, city dwellers, citizen scientists, and dedicated birders who want to learn more about connecting to wildlife and nature in urban environments.

 Publishing news, announcements and reports.

 Birds & Beans is the only coffee brand in the USA that is 100% certified Smithsonian shade grown Bird Friendly®, USDA Organic and Fair Trade.
-Orders in by the 10th of every month!
-Details
+Orders in by the 10th of the month!
+Learn More

 Shopping for fall gardening?
 The Rock Pile Garden Center

 Donate 0.5% of your Amazon purchases to Western Cuyahoga Audubon

-"Second Saturday Winter Birding 2018 Delights".
-Read Report
+"Second Saturday Winter Birding 2018 Delights"

-Second Saturday Bird Walks Are For Everyone
+"Second Saturday Bird Walks Are For Everyone"

 Maps on Flickr

 See Also: WCASOHIO.org Maps Archive